ekam-n/volt-game/README.md

-# volt-game
-IAT 167 Final Project
+# IAT 167 Final Project - Volt Legacy
+A challenging platformer game made completely from scratch in Processing.

+## Main Concepts Used
+The concepts that were used to create the game include inheritance and polymorphism.
+These allowed me to create multiple different types of blocks, characters, abilities, and powerups.